England in the Late Middle Ages: Geography

 England had a diverse geography in the medieval period, from the Fenlands of East Anglia and the heavily wooded Weald, through to the upland moors of Yorkshire.
-Despite this, medieval England broadly formed two zones, roughly divided by the rivers Exe and Tes: the south and east of England had lighter, richer soils, able to support both arable and pastoral agriculture, while the poorer soils and colder climate of the north and west produced a predominantly pastoral economy.
+Despite this, medieval England broadly formed two zones, roughly divided by the rivers Exe and Tees: the south and east of England had lighter, richer soils, able to support both arable and pastoral agriculture, while the poorer soils and colder climate of the north and west produced a predominantly pastoral economy.
 Slightly more land was covered by trees than in the twentieth century, and bears, beavers and wolves lived wild in England, bears being hunted to extinction by the eleventh century and beavers by the twelfth.
 Of the 10,000 miles of roads that had been built by the Romans, many remained in use and four were of particular strategic importance—the Icknield Way, the Fosse Way, Ermine Street and Watling Street—which criss-crossed the entire country.
 The road system was adequate for the needs of the period, although it was significantly cheaper to transport goods by water.
 The major river networks formed key transport routes, while many English towns formed navigable inland ports.

 For much of the Middle Ages, England's climate differed from that in the twenty-first century.
-Between the ninth and thirteenth centuries England went through the Medieval Warm Period, a prolonged ear of milder temperatures; in the early thirteenth century, for example, summers were around 1 °C warmer than today and the climate was slightly drier.
+Between the ninth and thirteenth centuries England went through the Medieval Warm Period, a prolonged era of milder temperatures; in the early thirteenth century, for example, summers were around 1 °C warmer than today and the climate was slightly drier.
 These warmer temperatures allowed poorer land to be brought into cultivation and for grapevines to be cultivated relatively far north.
 The Warm Period was followed by several centuries of much cooler temperatures, termed the Little Ice Age; by the fourteenth century spring temperatures had dropped considerably, reaching their coldest in the 1340s and 1350s.
 This cold end to the Middle Ages impacted significantly on English agriculture and living conditions.
 England's environment continued to be shaped throughout the period, through the building of dykes to drain marshes, tree clearance and the large scale extraction of peat.
 Managed parks for hunting game, including deer and boars, were built as status symbols by the nobility from the twelfth century.